exonum/exonum-doc/src/advanced/node-management.md

   equals to `latest + 1` if provided or to the height of the latest block in the blockchain, the smallest height `start` takes values in `0..latest - count + 1`
 - **blocks**: Array<BlockHeader\>
-  The list of 'BlockHeader' in the requested range.
+  The list of `BlockHeader`s in the requested range.
 Blocks in the array are sorted in descending order according to their heights.
 Height of any block in the array is greater or equal than `start` and less than `end`
 - **times**: Array<Time\>
-  The list of the 'Time' objects containing median time from 'Precommit' messages from the corresponding blocks. `null` if `add_blocks_time` is `false`
+  The list of the 'Time' objects containing median time from `Precommit` messages from the corresponding blocks. `null` if `add_blocks_time` is `false`

 ??? example "Response Example"